 Making a few lifestyle changes can help improve bowel and bladder issues.
 For example:

-- Go to the bathroom at regular times throughout the day.
+- Go to the bathroom at regular times

 - Increase your fiber and fluid intake.

 - Take a stool softener.

 See your doctor for an evaluation.
 Medications and other treatments can help relieve incontinence due to Parkinson’s.

 This complication isn’t caused by Parkinson’s disease, but by the medication used to treat it.
 People who take high doses of the drug levodopa (or who stay on it for many years) can develop uncontrolled movements such as head shaking, twitching, swaying, or fidgeting.
 These movements are called dyskinesia.

 Shifting dopamine levels in your brain cause dyskinesia.
 When you take levodopa, dopamine levels rise.
 As the drug wears off, levels drop.
 Changing your levodopa dose or adding in an extended-release formula drug may help prevent this complication.
 Speak with your doctor if you take levodopa and are experiencing dyskinesia.